programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 After optimizing the corpus, it is helpful to manually review the 25 most frequently occurring words to get a sense of the comments’ overall substance.

-If you notice words among those that have limited semantic meaning, consider adding those words to your stopwords list, and running the subsequent code again.
-For example, you might consider removing a contraction like “didn't” - although, as you will see later, these common words have relatively little impact on the overall model, compared to rare but very polarizing words.
+If you notice words among those that have limited semantic meaning, consider adding them to your stopwords list, and running the subsequent code again.
+For example, you might consider removing a contraction like 'didn't' - although, as you will see later, these common words have relatively little impact on the overall model, compared to rare but very polarizing words.

-The following lines of code print the most frequently occurring 25 words for manual review:
+The following lines of code print the most frequently occurring 25 words, ready for manual review:

 ```
 topWords <- topfeatures(dfmat_all, 25, decreasing = TRUE) %>% names() %>% sort()